 - When 'Waiting Until' emails become due, they'll appear in your Today list together with any extras - for example, Sub Tasks.

-- Once a week, it's worth checking your Waiting On list and pinging anyone who hasn't replied in the last couple of days.
+- Once a week, it's worth checking your Waiting On master list and pinging anyone who hasn't replied in the last couple of days.

 What is the difference between Waiting On reminders and Due Dates?